SunilVeeravalli/Bond-valuations/README.md

 * if bond coupon rate < YTM, the bond is at a discount price
 * if bond coupon rate = YTM, the bond is at a par value

+## Notes
-When comparing two bonds, choose the one with higher yield to maturity which indicates the higher profitability of the bond.
+* When comparing two bonds, choose the one with higher yield to maturity which indicates the higher profitability of the bond.
+* Note that all my calculations assume that the coupon payments are reinvested as they are received.
+* Also, the present value calculation relies on the start date:
+    - if the bond was already issued, then the current date will be taken into account.
+    - if the bond will be issued in the near future, then the issue date will be taken into account.
+    - Therefore, if you repeat my examples above, the output will be different since your current date is different from mine.